 As the Business Team Lead I oversee sponsorship, finance, social media, and outreach events for SolarPack.
 I am a junior majoring in Business Administration with a concentration in marketing.
 My favorite aspect of Solarpack is that I get to lead sustainability driven peers that share a common interest as me.
 I make sure to include sustainable practices in my everyday life such as, composting, using biodegradable products, and making sure to reuse everything that I can.
 I live for trying new experiences and educating others on small changes they can make to better themselves and the world we live in.

-As the structures team lead, I manage a team of engineering students to design, model, and test the chassis of the car.
-I’m a 4th-year mechanical engineering student and I first got involved with SolarPack because I loved the idea of being able to apply my engineering skills to such an innovative and sustainability-focused project.
-When I’m not working on the car, I enjoy spending time with my friends and teaching myself to skateboard.
+As the structures team lead, I manage a team of engineering students to design, model, and test the static structures of the car, like the chassis and roll cage.
+I’m a senior in mechanical engineering and I first got involved with SolarPack because I loved the idea of being able to apply my engineering skills to such an innovative and sustainability-focused project.
+When I’m not working on the car, I enjoy spending time with my friends and rock climbing.

 Vehicle Dynamics Lead

 As the vehicle dynamics team lead I oversee the development of mechanical aspects within the car, involving systems such as suspension, steering, and powertrain.
 I have been interested in cars and racing since I was a kid, And SolarPack was a great opportunity to combine my passions for automotive mechanics and environmental sustainability.
 My other hobbies include music, camping, and scuba-diving.